 Supporting small businesses and startups can be a thankless endeavor given that most new companies fail within the first few years and the companies that do succeed often take a decade or more to show significant success.
 You always wish there were more immediate results, but you simply cannot will successful startups in existence.
 However, you can give every small business owner and startup founder the best chance they have to achieve their own entrepreneurial dreams.
 I hope I can make some small difference in the success of the next generation of startup founders in my region.

 Over the last several years, I have taken up an interest in commercial real estate development and investment.
 Commercial real-estate offers unique tax benefits and long-term opportunities for capital appreciation.
 It allows you to put larger dollars to work and often provides immediate cashflow.
 It also allows you to invest in your own community, creating places for people to live and work while growing your community at the same time.
 Sioux Falls is a steadily growing community, which leads me to believe commercial real estate will continue to be a solid investment for decades to come.

 Initially my participation in real estate was limited to private real estate funds and syndications.
 That changed a few years ago when I developed a relationship with Cresten Capital Holdings and Kevin Tupy.
 It started by putting 5% of the equity into a 70-unit apartment complex, but it escalated quickly from there.
 When COVID hit, Kevin and I were both sitting on cash and had the opportunity to buy up several multi-family apartment complexes when many other investors were playing defense.
-When acquisition opportunities dried up, we went hard on new development.
-As of mid-2022, we had more than $100 million in projects in active development.
+When acquisition opportunities dried up, we changed our focus to new development projects.
+As of early 2023, we have more than $100 million in projects in active development.